- Dispensation of the obligation to attend Sunday Mass continues until further notice.

 - When approaching the Communion minister, the communicant is to pull their mask below their chin in order to prepare to receive Communion as above.
 The communicant immediately replaces their mask after consuming the Host.

 - Ushers or other volunteers who are masked and gloved will ensure six-foot distancing in the Communion line.

 - Floor markings shall be placed six feet apart in the aisles in which the congregation approaches the sanctuary for Communion to facilitate proper social distancing.

 - Maintaining a single-file is necessary for the distribution of Holy Communion for each Communion minister and communicant to maintain social distancing.
 Multiple Communion ministers may be used as long as one-way traffic patterns are observed.

-Mass will start Monday at 8:00am and the weekend Masses will start the weekend of May 23rd & 24th.
-Please note that the general dispensation from the Sunday Mass obligation and Easter Duty will remain in place for all Catholics of the Archdiocese until further notice, as many individuals continue to have concerns for the health and safety of themselves and their loved ones.
-The church will still be open everyday until 6.
+Mass Please note that the general dispensation from the Sunday Mass obligation and Christmas Duty will remain in place for all Catholics of the Archdiocese until further notice, as many individuals continue to have concerns for the health and safety of themselves and their loved ones.
+The church will still be open everyday until 4.

 Please read the guidelines in the bulletin for attending Mass.
 A few more things,